Gananath/NERD/NERD_IMAGES/README.md

 *Numbers at the top of the image is reward/fitness values*

 # Notes
-I have found some problems with my initial NERD pytorch implementation for sequence generation.
+I have found problems with my initial NERD pytorch implementation for sequence generation.
 The main one was in the neural network for reward fitness function itself which failed to learn anything.
-Thats why I chose image generation which is well a studied problem and have lots of newtork implementation available in the web.
+Thats why I chose image generation which is well a studied and simple problem and have lots of newtork implementation available in the web.
 A small dataset of about 200 images were used for training reward fitness model.
-The trained reward fitness model has a 100 percentage accuracy with very low error values between 0.02 and 0.05.
+The trained reward fitness neural network has a 100 percentage accuracy with very low error values between 0.02 and 0.05.

 # Important changes